jlgrimes/swissiwashi/README.md

 ### Known Issues

-* Tabs are broken, I know
 * No way to tie a match (ideally click vs)
 * Can't drop a player from the tournament
+* vs formatted weird
+* Floating integers don't work?
+* No way to cap if no pairings possible

-### Work in Progress
+### Features in Progress

 Along with comments listed above.

 * Formatting pairings UI for individual rows.
 Table # doesn't want to work
-* One component for results/pairings instead of separate classes
+* Suggested round number
+* Better round progression UI
+* Just better UI